philljj/wolfssl/bsdkm/README.md

 523    1 libwolfssl_fips
 ```

-On unload, the FIPS self-test will run a final time and print to system
+On unload, the FIPS self-test will run a final time and print its status
-message buffer:
+to system message buffer:

 ```
 info: wolfCrypt FIPS re-self-test succeeded at unload: all algorithms re-verified.